v0rt3xh/v0rt3xh.github.io/_pages/about.md

 Welcome to my personal page!

-My name is Haitao, a recent graduate from the University of Wisconsin-Madison.
-I have rich experience in statistical modeling and machine learning.
-I'm also interested in developing web applications.
-In my spare time, I enjoy hiking, photography, stargazing, and playing soccer.
+My name is Haitao.
+At the moment, I'm working as a data engineer (or data analyst) for Vibe, Inc. I use this place to write some random posts.

-On my page, you can find a portfolio to my previous projects.
-At the moment, I'm updating a blog section.
-I will write some stuffs about recommender systems, home-cooked dishes recipes, and constellations (Quite random huh?).
+There was a more detailed introduction (outdated).
+You might find it in the commit history though.
+I will come up with a new one soon.